Missing and Murdered Indigenous Women: Initiatives in the United States

 Activism and proposed legislation has drawn the issue of MMIW to the attention of some lawmakers.
 In 2018 and 2019 many US states, including Washington, Minnesota, Arizona, and Wisconsin have begun to take steps toward passing legislation to increase awareness of this issue and to build databases that track missing and murdered Indigenous women and girls.

 Currently, the federal laws surrounding violent crimes create difficulties in dealing with non-Native perpetrators on native lands.

 According to the Supreme Court ruling in Oliphant v.
 Suquamish Indian Tribe (1978), tribal courts do not hold any jurisdictional powers over non-American Indians and Alaska Natives and therefore cannot prosecute or punish them for their crimes on reservations.
 Additionally, the Indian Civil Rights Act of 1968 limits the maximum punishment for any crime to a $5000 fine and up to one year in prison.
 All violent felonies committed on tribal lands can be prosecuted by the federal government through the FBI, because of the federal government's relationship with the sovereign tribal nations.
 Outside of Alaska, California, Minnesota, Wisconsin, Oregon, and Nebraska (States where Public Law 280 applies), state and county authorities do not have criminal jurisdiction on reservations.
 Bachman believes that this split in authority creates problems as law enforcement departments compete over jurisdictional powers based on the nature of the crime.
 This lowers the overall effectiveness of law enforcement, and provides enough immunity to non-citizens of the tribes (usually members of the dominant culture) for such crimes to have become commonplace.
-As noted in the movie, the FBI does not keep data on missing Indigenous women.
+As noted in the movie (no movie cited), the FBI does not keep data on missing Indigenous women.